Okerew/Neural-Web/README.md

 - #### `parseSearchResults(const char *json_data)` : Parses search results from a JSON response.
 Extracts the search results from the JSON data.

+### Moral Compass

+- #### `recordDecisionOutcome(MoralCompass *compass, int principle_index, bool was_ethical)` : Records the outcome of a decision based on ethical principles.
+Updates the moral compass based on the decision outcome.

+- #### `resolveEthicalDilemma(MoralCompass *compass, float *decision_options, int num_options, int vector_size)` : Resolves ethical dilemmas based on the moral compass.
+Makes a decision based on ethical principles.

+- #### `applyEthicalConstraints(MoralCompass *compass, Neuron *neurons, int max_neurons, float *weights, int max_connections)`: Applies ethical constraints to the network.
+Adjusts the network's weights to align with ethical principles.

+- #### `generateEthicalReflection(MoralCompass *compass)` generate an ethical reflection report based on the current state of the moral compass.

+- #### `adaptEthicalFramework(MoralCompass *compass, float learning_rate)` : Adapts the ethical framework based on the current state of the network.
+Adjusts the importance of principles based on their violations and activations.

+- #### `freeMoralCompass(MoralCompass *compass)` : Frees the memory allocated for the moral compass.
+Releases the memory used by the moral compass.

 ### Utility Functions

 - #### `getCurrentTime()` : Returns the current time.
 Provides the current date and time.